OISF/suricata/doc/userguide/devguide/library/api/initialization.rst

 .. code-block:: c

     /**
     * \brief Initialize a Suricata worker.
     *
     * This function is meant to be invoked by a thread in charge of processing packets.
 The thread
     * is not managed by the library, i.e it needs to be created and destroyed by the user.
     * This function has to be invoked before "suricata_handle_packet" or "suricata_handle_stream".
     *
     * \param ctx       Pointer to the Suricata context.
+    * \param interface The interface name this worker is linked to (optional).
     * \return          Pointer to the worker context.
     */
-    ThreadVars *suricata_initialise_worker_thread(SuricataCtx *ctx);
+    ThreadVars *suricata_initialise_worker_thread(SuricataCtx *ctx, const char *interface);

 This method will return a pointer to an object representing a Suricata worker, in charge of packet/stream processing.
 Due to the internal Suricata structure, the client *must* invoke this